How to Manage Your Stress as a Nurse

 Let's face it, the last thing a nurse on the verge of burnout and at the end of a 12-hour shift wants to do is exercise (although kudos to those who do).
 However, exercise has been proven as an effective stress reducer.
 Exercise helps reduce adrenaline and cortisol as well as boost endorphins.
 It also helps boost energy, so nurses aren't so exhausted at the end of their shift.

 The question of when and how much can be answered easily.
-Whenever a nurse can exercise and however much they are able to be better than nothing.
+Whenever a nurse can exercise however much they are able to be better than nothing.
 Counting running around at work as exercise is probably not sufficient; it helps to go somewhere else and do something different.
 Listening to music while exercising is extremely helpful in reducing stress as well.
-Squeezing in a form of exercise before or after work or on a nurse's day off will have long-lasting physical as well as mental health benefits.
-The bottom line is you must exercise to keep your immune system healthy
+Squeezing in the form of exercise before or after work or on a nurse's day off will have long-lasting physical as well as mental health benefits.
+The bottom line is you must exercise to keep your immune system healthy.

 RELATED: Nurse Manager Leadership Recommendations for Staff Engagement and Success